the politics of pop: what can music do for our political leaders? | read | i-D

 It was, with the hindsight of two decades (and a bloody Iraq war), a horribly miscalculated move, one the guitarist would come to regret.
 "It was a big deal, the landslide and all that, and everybody got carried away," he later said.
 "We thought it was going to be John F Kennedy — and for a year or two it was."

 Of course, like all things Oasis, the template for this kind of pop/politics crossover was set with The Beatles.
 When in 1964 the then opposition leader Harold Wilson managed to bag an invite to Variety Club awards to present the band with their Showbusiness Personalities of the Year trophies, he was tapping into the potential kingmaking power of the photo-op (complete with John Lennon's infamous purple heart quip).
-14 years out of power and with a nascent Beatlemania on the rise, the group were the perfect shop window for Wilson's "New Britain" - even if Lennon did eventually return his MBE awarded by the politician the following year, with George Harrison writing Wilson diss track, Taxman, a year after that (Can't Buy Our Love etc etc).
+14 years out of power and with a nascent Beatlemania on the rise, the group was the perfect shop window for Wilson's "New Britain" — even if Lennon did eventually return his MBE awarded by the politician the following year, with George Harrison writing Wilson diss track, "Taxman," a year after that ("Can't Buy Our Love" etc etc).

-Read: Remember that time Prince wrote a song called Donald Trump (Black Version).

 Since that time, the image of a politician saddling up to a musician on the campaign trail has become increasingly commonplace.
 Elvis and Nixon, George Harrison and Gerald Ford, Lembit Öpik and Gabriela Irimia.
 In the case of the former, the meeting was actually instigated by Presley, the bloated and drug addicted king of rock 'n' roll driving to the White House to personally request a badge from the federal Bureau of Narcotics and Dangerous Drugs (go figure).

 So what about the Oval Office's next inhabitant?
-While on the campaign trail, America's first reality TV president-elect was dismissive of musical endorsements - "I'm here all by myself.
-Just me, no guitar, no piano, no nothing," he whinged at a rally before the election - his transition team have, over recent weeks, made a series of high-profile gaffes in their attempt to secure performers for inauguration day.
-Once considered one of the nation's highest honours, the polarising nature of the election campaign has seen artists falling over one another to distance themselves from the ceremony: Elton John, Garth Brooks, Andrea Bocelli, Rebecca Ferguson, Charlotte Church.
-Even previously reliable guns for hire like Usher (Colonel Gaddafi's 2009 St. Barts New Year's fest) and Jennifer Lopez (Turkmenistan leader Gurbanguly Berdimuhamedow's birthday party) have found their diaries suddenly full - functions thrown by questionable regimes seemingly better enjoyed away from your own doorstep.
+While on the campaign trail, America's first reality TV president-elect was dismissive of musical endorsements — "I'm here all by myself.
+Just me, no guitar, no piano, no nothing," he whinged at a rally before the election.
+His transition team has, over recent weeks, made a series of high-profile gaffes in its attempt to secure performers for inauguration day.
+Once considered one of the nation's highest honors, the polarizing nature of the election campaign has seen artists falling over one another to distance themselves from the ceremony: Elton John, Garth Brooks, Andrea Bocelli, Rebecca Ferguson, Charlotte Church.
+Even previously reliable guns for hire like Usher (Colonel Gaddafi's 2009 St. Barts New Year's fest) and Jennifer Lopez (Turkmenistan leader Gurbanguly Berdimuhamedow's birthday party) have found their diaries suddenly full — functions thrown by questionable regimes seemingly better enjoyed away from your own doorstep.

-Read: From Frank Ocean to Beyoncé, staying silent is fast becoming the secret to superstardom.

 Maybe he still has a secret headliner up his sleeve.
 Longtime friend Kanye West, for instance?
 (Perhaps not).
 Noel Gallagher persuaded to get out the old Roller for a performance of Wonderwall dedicated to Mexico-US border control?
 (We hope not).
 Until then, it appears the President-elect has got his wish: Just him, no guitar, no piano, no nothing.